NickG-Math/C4-Homology/README.md

 ## The program runs too slowly for large ranges

 - If you are using an AMD CPU, however recent, you should know that MATLAB uses the Intel MKL for matrix computations, which is optimized for Intel CPUs.
-As far as I know, there is unfortunately no way to change the BLAS (Basic Linear Algebra Subprograms) library in MATLAB.
+So you should change the default BLAS (Basic Linear Algebra Subprograms) MATLAB uses to an open source one like OpenBLAS (I have not tested this though).

 - Significant improvements can be had by using precomputed Data so as to avoid repeat calculations.
 Once you have decided on the n,m ranges, run the following commands:
 ```